mvccn/aGPT/README.md

 # aGPT
-    A convenient way to call chatgpt in notebook and unix shell:
+### A super convenient way to call chatgpt in notebook and unix shell:
     1. keep conversation in record and maintain the context of the chat.
     2. switch between engines including the latest: "gpt-3.5-turbo", "text-davinci-003", ""code-davinci-002"
     3. keep a template(style) for your chatgpt prompt, for exmaple as a coder in python, simply